lc-cs-172/fall-2025/notes/note-09/note-09.md

 ### want: more in-class coding

-Yup, we're headed in that direction -- but it takes time to cover the basics you need to know to learn Python and do the assignments.
+Yup, we're headed in that direction -- but it takes time to cover the basics techniques you need to know and to learn enough Python so you can do the assignments.

 ### want: show the sorts without the baggage